alaindomissy/basespaceapp/docs/source/extending.md

 # Extending Basespaceapp

-Metapipe provides 2 extension points for developers to extend it's functionality: custom Queues and custom Job Types.
+Basespaceaopp provides 2 extension points for developers to extend it's functionality: custom FormFields types and custom Callbacks Types.

 In most cases, custom queues are an advanced feature that most users and developers will not need to worry about, but if you must, it is there.

 To add support for a queue system not included with metapipe, all you need to do is add a job type.